-URP427 - Urban governance and management.
+URP428 - Urban Governance and Management.

 The natures of urban governance, and urban governance.
 History of urban governance in Botswana and elsewhere.
 Overview of trends in urban governance in Botswana and elsewhere.
-Actors in urban governance: citizens and elsewhere.
 Actors in urban governance: citizens and electors; municipal employees; elected officials; senior governments and special interests.
 Issues in urban governance: finances; land-use planning; transport and other infrastructure; economic and social development; energy and environment.
 Prospects for the future of urban governance.

-Intersecting these topics will be several critical matters including size of the municipality, governmental framework (e.g., single-tier, two-tier), involvement of municipal agencies, and societal/economic context (e.g., command vs. market economy; rich vs. poor).
+Intersecting these topics will be several critical matters including size of the municipality, governmental framework (e.g, single-tier, two-tier), involvement of municipal agencies, and societal/economic context (e.g., command vs. market economy; rich vs. poor).
 Theoretical content will be introduced as appropriate but will not be emphasized.